 When the beauty of the first-holiday snowfall has worn off, and you’re dealing with the realities of winter, that’s your cue to book a vacay.
-Sure, there’s some coordination involved (PTO, dog sitters, or babysitters at that) but once you take a step into any of these Vitamin D rich destinations, it’ll totally be worth your time—and PTO.
+Sure, there’s some coordination involved (PTO, dog sitters, or babysitters at that) but once you take a step into any of these Vitamin D-rich destinations, it’ll totally be worth your time—and PTO.
 So put that procrastination to the wayside and scroll down to check out these must-visit sunny spots.

-2. Palm Springs, California // If a Cali getaway is calling your name, head to this dessert hotspot where good weather is almost always in the forecast.
+2. Palm Springs, California // If a Cali getaway is calling your name, head to this dessert hot spot where good weather is almost always in the forecast.
 With over 354 days of sunshine, Palm Springs offers plenty of opportunities to soak in some color by staying at the vibrant Saguaro or simply relaxing poolside.
 Since it’s home to many luxurious golf courses and spas, a little R&R is almost always guaranteed.

-3. Cabo San Lucas, Mexico // Beyond laying on a white sand beach with a tropical drink in hand (which, to be honest, sounds real good right now) this spot down south offers some of the most scenic backdrops around.
+3. Cabo San Lucas, Mexico // Beyond lying on a white sand beach with a tropical drink in hand (which, to be honest, sounds real good right now) this spot down south offers some of the most scenic backdrops around.
 With a full range of activities available in Cabo (think snorkeling, parasailing, kayaking, horseback riding, and more) we’re fairly convinced this place is a good bet for anyone up for an adventure.

 4. Willemstad, Curaçao // Lonely Planet named this one of the “most affordable Caribbean getaways,” but that’s not the only reason we’re eyeing Curaçao.
-This Dutch island just west of Aruba features colorful architecture, rich culture, and beaches, lots and lots of beaches.
+This Dutch island just east of Aruba features colorful architecture, rich culture, and beaches, lots and lots of beaches.
 If this area wasn’t on your radar before, it certainly should be now.

 5. Auckland, New Zealand // Take things a bit further by traveling to New Zealand’s sunny North Island and home to its largest city.
-This diverse place caters to both nature-lovers and city-dwellers alike, with miles of coastline to hike and explore and a vibrant urban area to take advantage of.
+This diverse place caters to both nature lovers and city dwellers alike, with miles of coastline to hike and explore and a vibrant urban area to take advantage of.
 A personal fave for me includes a The Lord of the Rings tour, although this Zipline and Wine combo seems pretty compelling for any adrenaline junkie, too.

 7. San Ignacio Town, Belize // With temperatures ranging from 70°F to 95°F, it’s pretty much always summer in Belize.
 San Ignacio Town, in particular, is located in the hub of an eco-tourism area that features cabanas and cuisine like something out of a screensaver.
 Bonus: The gorgeous spot was also ranked as one of the most affordable winter travel spots.
 In that case, when can we go?